1925 Edmonton municipal election: Mayor

 This election was conducted using Instant-runoff voting but no vote transfers were conducted in this case because Blatchford received a majority of votes on the first count.

 Aldermen

 This election was conducted using Single transferable voting.

+Quota approximately 1825.
+This was the number of votes that guaranteed election.

 Because of the single transferable vote system, Tighe received more initial votes, but Farmilo won (and Robson held) based on votes subsequently transferred from other candidates.

 Douglas resigned less than a year later to run for mayor in the 1926 Edmonton municipal election.

 Public school trustees

 Separate (Catholic) school trustees

 Under the minimum South Side representation rule, Crossland was elected over Jenvrin.

 Mayoral Term Plebiscite

 Are you in favour of the Mayor holding office for the term of two years?